eandualem/telecom_analytics/README.md

 This repository analyses users’ experience, engagement, and satisfaction to check for growth opportunities in TellCo, a mobile service provider.

 ## Requirements
   Python 3.5 and above, Pip and MYSQL
+  The visualization are made using plotly.
+I am showing only static images in the notebooks bc interactive plots are not visible in GitHub.
+If you set,  interactive true the plots will be interactive. eg:
+  - hist(df): static image
+  - hist(df, interactive=True): interactive plot

 ## Install
 ```
 git clone https://github.com/eandualem/telecom_analytics.git